Roman Bürki: SC Freiburg

 On 24 May 2014, he signed a contract with SC Freiburg.

 For 2014–15 Bundesliga season he succeeded Oliver Baumann as number one goalkeeper.
 He played in all 34 games, while being unable to prevent the team from being relegated to 2.
 Bundesliga.

 Borussia Dortmund

 On 14 June 2015, he signed for Borussia Dortmund.
 He made his formal debut for the team on 15 August 2015, in a 4–0 win over Borussia Mönchengladbach.
 He kept 12 clean sheets for Dortmund in the league, making 33 appearances.
-In the 2016–17 season, he made 27 league appearances, keeping 9 clean sheets.
+In the 2016–17 season, he made 27 league appearances, keeping nine clean sheets.

 In the 2017–18 season, Bürki became the first goalkeeper to keep five clean sheets in the first five Bundesliga games.

 St. Louis City SC

-On 16 March 2022, Burki agreed to a deal that would send him to Major League Soccer expansion franchise St. Louis City SC for their inaugural season in 2023.
+On 16 March 2022, Bürki agreed to a deal that would send him to Major League Soccer expansion franchise St. Louis City SC for their inaugural season in 2023.
+He is the highest-paid goalkeeper in the league and would earn a $1.5 million base salary.
+Bürki played four matches for reserve squad St. Louis City 2 in 2022 along with several other future St. Louis players.

+On 20 February 2023, Bürki was named the club's captain.